Localized spatiotemporal reaction-diffusion patterns on a line and a disk arising from a subcritical finite wavenumber Hopf instability: Spatially periodic and localized solutions in 1D

 into \reff{eq:bm0} linearized about $\bU_*$.
 Here $\Re \, \sigma$ and $\omega \equiv\Im \, \sigma$ are the growth rate and frequency of the perturbation and both depend on its wavenumber $q$.
 Thus $\bU_*$ is linearly stable if $\Re \, \sigma(q) < 0,\, \forall q$, as demonstrated in Fig.~\ref{fig:fig2}(a).
 The instability onset is found at $k_{1c}\simeq -7.59$ at which $\Re \, \sigma(q_c)=0$ and $\text{d} \,[\Re \,\sigma]/\text{d}q=0$ at a critical wavenumber $q=q_c\simeq 0.28$, see Fig.~\ref{fig:fig2}(b).
 Hence $\bU_*$ is linearly unstable for $k_1>k_{1c}$, as shown in Fig.~\ref{fig:fig2}(c).
 The instability at $k_1=k_{1c}$ is of finite wavenumber Hopf or wave type (since $\omega\equiv\Im\, \sigma \neq 0$) and, as already mentioned, gives rise simultaneously to two time-periodic states, traveling and standing waves~\cite{knobloch1986oscillatory}.
 Note that the group speed at onset is small but not negligible, $|s_g(k_{1c})|\equiv |{\rm d}\omega/{\rm d}q|_{k_{1c}}| \simeq 0.074$.

-To determine the bifurcating TW and SW solutions and their criticality, we employ a multiple scale expansion together with the technique of reconstitution.
+To determine the bifurcating TW and SW solutions and their criticality, we employ a multiple scale expansion together with the technique of reconstitution {(see Appendix~\ref{app:amp_eq} for details, including the method of reconstitution~\cite{spiegel1981physics,roberts1985introduction} required for the derivation)}.
 We start by expanding $\bU\equiv (u, v, w)^{\rm T}$ in the small parameter $\delta^2\propto |k_{1c}-k_1|\ll1$ designating the distance from the instability onset:

-where $\bU_*$ represents the base state and $X_i=\delta^i x$, $T_i=\delta^i t$, $i=1,2$, are slow spatial and temporal scales (with respect to $x$ and $t$) corresponding to large scale, low frequency modulation of the bifurcating state.
-The latter is specified by:
+where $\bU_*$ represents the base state and $X_i=\delta^i x$, $T_i=\delta^i t$, $i=1,2$, are slow spatial and temporal scales (with respect to $x$ and $t$) corresponding to large scale, low frequency modulation of the bifurcating state {according to}:

 where c.c. stands for a complex conjugate, $q_c$ and $\omega_c$ are the wavenumber and frequency at the instability onset, together with the eigenrelations